 We could not return to the region without visiting Girona, which we fell in love with during our previous trip.
 We walked across the bridges from the new city (where we parked our car) into the old, where we could spend hours simply traversing the cobbled streets and taking in the history and splendor of the big town/small city (and, for my husband, taking in the burgeoning cycling culture present in the bike shops and cafes).
 The feeling that comes over us here can best be described as magical.

-We didn’t have enough time to return to the museums (like the wonderful Museu d’Art de Girona) that preserve the city’s rich history, but we had two fantastic dinners here — the first with a good friend at Occi, where we shared a bottle of Priorat and indulged in dishes like scallops with grilled vegetables and romesco sauce and prawn carpaccio with shredded foie gras.
+We didn’t have enough time to return to the museums (like the wonderful Museu d’Art de Girona) that preserve the city’s rich history, but we had two fantastic dinners here — the first with a good friend at Occi, where we shared a bottle of Priorat and indulged in dishes like scallops with grilled vegetables and romesco sauce.
 For the second (and our final vacation dinner), we returned to Nu — where we dined on our last visit — for local wine and cheese, beef filet with truffle parmentier, and scallops with iberian pork (among other items).
 The restaurant was surprisingly bustling for a Monday night, and we definitely weren’t disappointed.

 We skipped dessert at Nu and instead opted for pistachio gelato — which we ate on the steps of the basilica under the stars — from a local shop.